Uruguay: Land

-Surfaced roads connect Montevideo to the other urban centers in the country, the main highways leading to the border and neighboring cities.
+Surfaced roads connect Montevideo to the other urban centres in the country, the main highways leading to the border and neighbouring cities.
 Numerous unpaved roads connect farms and small towns.
 Overland trade has increased markedly since Mercosur (Southern Common Market) was formed in the 1990s and again in the later 2000s.
 Most of the country's domestic freight and passenger service is by road rather than rail.
-The country has several international bus services connecting the capital and frontier localities to neighboring countries.
+The country has several international bus services connecting the capital and frontier localities to neighbouring countries.
 These include 17 destinations in Argentina, (Note: Namely Bell Ville, Buenos Aires, Concepción del Uruguay, Concordia, Entre Ríos, Córdoba, Gualeguaychú, Mendoza, Paraná, Rio Cuarto, Rosario, San Francisco, San Luis, Santa Fe, Tigre, Venado Tuerto, Villa María, and Villa Mercedes) 12 destinations in Brazil, (Note: Namely Camboriú, Curitiba, Florianópolis, Jaguarão, Joinville, Pelotas, Porto Alegre, Quaraí, São Gabriel, São Paulo, Santa Maria, and Santana do Livramento(Santana do Livramento has open borders with the Uruguayan city of Rivera.
 There are no physical barriers or immigration checkpoints inhibiting movement between or within the two contiguous cities, despite each one belonging to separate national jurisdictions.)) and the capital cities of Chile and Paraguay.

 Telecommunications

 The telecommunications industry is more developed than in most other Latin American countries, being the first country in the Americas to achieve complete digital telephone coverage in 1997.
 The system is government-owned, and there have been controversial proposals to partially privatize it since the 1990s.

 The mobile phone market is shared by the state-owned ANTEL and two private companies, Movistar and Claro.
-The ANTEL has the largest market share at 49% of Uruguay's mobile lines.
+ANTEL has the largest market share at 49% of Uruguay's mobile lines.
 ANTEL has launched a commercial 5G network in April 2019 with still continual development.
-While Movistar and Claro have only 30% and 21% of the market share, respectively.
+Movistar and Claro have 30% and 21% market share, respectively.
 The Google Search engine accounted for 95% of total search engine market share in 2023–2024.

 Energy

+Wind power rapidly grew from 1% of Uruguay's electricity mix in 2013 to 34% in 2018.

 In 2010, the Ministry of Energy, Mining and Industry of Uruguay approved Decree 354 on the Promotion of Renewable Energies.
 In 2021, Uruguay had, in terms of installed renewable electricity, 1,538 MW in hydropower, 1,514 MW in wind power (35th largest in the world), 258 MW in solar power (66th largest in the world), and 423 MW in biomass.
 In 2023, 98% of Uruguay's electricity comes from renewable energy.
 The dramatic shift, taking less than ten years and without government funding, lowered electricity costs and slashed the country's carbon footprint.
 Most of the electricity comes from hydroelectric facilities and wind parks.
 Uruguay no longer imports electricity.
 In 2022, 49% of the country's total carbon dioxide emissions came from the burning of diesel fuel, followed by gasoline, with a 25% share.